fac19/week11-where-is-whippy/README.md

 - pg - Non-blocking postgres client for Node (API)
 - dotenv - Allows private variables to be added (API)
+- nodemon - Restarts the server automatically when you make a change to the code

 ### Dev Dependencies Installed